 The summit is easily ascended, but offers also various challenges in all seasons.
 Mountaineering, climbing, mountain biking, parachuting, tour skiing and more.

-No need to say that from the summit of Krn panorama is immense - you can see its western part on the picture to the left.
-From Krn you see well the Adriatic coast, the rest of hilly Slovenia, all high peaks of Julian Alps and a picturesque neighbourhood with fresh green valleys and turquoise Soca river.
+No need to say that from the summit of Krn panorama is immense - you can see its eastern part on the picture to the left.
+From Krn you see well the Adriatic coast, the rest of hilly Slovenia, all high peaks of Julian Alps and a picturesque neighbourhood with fresh green valleys and turquoise Soča river.

-Towards the north your attendance will first go to Krn lake, lying deep down in the valley, surrounded by the last trees and grenery.
+Towards the north your attention will first go to Krn lake, lying deep down in the valley, surrounded by the last trees and greenery.
 Behind the lake, towards the NE higher mountains of Bohinj group already begin and above all of them the high throne of Triglav is reigning.
 Left of Triglav all the highest summits of Julian Alps are visible.

 Towards the east you see first the neighbouring summits of Krn group and behind them the long South Bohinj Range.

-Towards the norththe slopes are more steep and rocky, but the mountain also offers no big opportunity for climbing here.
-After 200 meters or some more a high carst plateau begins and rocky terrain is falling down into a beautiful valley where the Krn lake lies (1390m).
+the slopes are more steep and rocky, but the mountain also offers no big opportunity for climbing here.
+After 200 meters or some more a high carst plateau begins and rocky terrain is falling down into a beautiful valley where the Krn lake lies (1390 m).

-West faceis perhaps the most interesting side of Krn.
+is perhaps the most interesting side of Krn.
 It is 900 meters high, rocky, steep, giving a chance only to one ferratta and few climbing routes.
-Below the west face on a beautiful terrace a very picturesque Dreznica village lies.
+Below the west face on a beautiful terrace a very picturesque Drežnica village lies.

 If you are hiking today along the frontline, you will find many still well preserved remnants of this war.
 Individuals and organized groups are collecting them, much material is already in museums, much more still between rocks.